joanpalin/AI-Workshop/Session 4/README.md

 Together, they cover the full AI footprint — what your employees are reaching out to, and what your organisation has built and deployed.

-These are not abstract enterprise products.
-The AI assistant you built in Session 2 and the agent you ran in Session 3 are exactly the kind of workloads they are designed to protect.

 ---